-As the temperature rises in the summer, so does the risk of heat-related illnesses, like heat exhaustion and heatstroke.
+As the temperature rises, so does the risk of heat-related illnesses, like heat exhaustion and heatstroke.
 Over the past 30 years, extreme heat has claimed more lives in America than any other weather-related hazard, including flooding, tornadoes, hurricanes or lightning, according to the National Weather Service.

 Experts at Mayo Clinic say it's important to recognize the signs and symptoms of heat illnesses, and learn how to prevent them.